 Answers to these questions vary depending on intent and context, but there are general guidelines that you can follow to make sure you are optimizing your forms.
 Sticking to a set of best practices can help you create and tweak new and existing forms so that they drive more conversions.

 Use the list below as a standard for creating your forms.
 For each step, check out the example provided underneath to see how other companies are using these guidelines for their own forms.

 Step 1.
 Pay attention to design.
 The look and feel of your design affects the perception of your credibility, intent, and value.
-Use a color palette that compliments the rest of your site, and make sure your form contrasts enough that it stands out.
+Use a color palette that complements the rest of your site, and make sure your form contrasts enough that it stands out.

 Twitter’s sign up form has been integrated into the overall site design using complimentary colors and positioning.

 Step 2.
 Clearly state the value.
 What will a prospect get for filling out your form?
 How will they benefit?
 If they’re signing up for a newsletter, how frequently should they expect to receive emails?
 If the purpose of the form isn’t obvious, prospects will most likely ignore it.

 Emma, an email marketing service, explains the benefits of their service in text above and beside their form, in addition to providing an informative video.